 College football’s all-time leader in passing yards, Houston’s Case Keenum, didn’t make the cut.
 A two-time national championship game winner and All-American like Alabama’s A.J.
 McCarron wasn’t mentioned.
 Ohio State’s J.T.
 Barrett and his Big Ten record 147 touchdowns weren’t a factor.
 Oklahoma’s Baker Mayfield?
 Nah.
 Even small school guys like Louisiana Tech’s Colby Cameron, whose NCAA record 444 consecutive passing attempts — that’s 12 games — without an interception, couldn’t get a nibble.

 That’s how prolific this list of college football quarterbacks is.
+They threw TDs, were bowl game MVPs, won Davey O’Briens and Heismans, and a few of them went high in the NFL Draft.
 Here is SportingNews‘ list of the greatest to ever do it:

 Best College Quarterbacks of All Time